fbpx

 You may be able to transfer your current car insurance when moving to Western Australia.
 Contact your insurance provider to inform them about the relocation and provide the necessary details.
 They’ll guide you through the process and update your policy accordingly to meet the requirements of Western Australia (if your insurer offers coverage for vehicles in WA).

-What is the process for making a car insurance claim in Western Australia?
+What is the process for making a car insurance claim?

 If you need to make a car insurance claim in Western Australia, follow these general steps: